Arron-dong/LSRE-Mingda-Chen/Seminars/Seminarnotes.md

       2. The QUPER model is useful and related when the company make high level decision of quality requirements in the release planning.
       3. The main challenge of the QUPER model is that it's difficult to identify and specify the values for the differentiation and saturation breakpoints.

-Good: Same as the last article, this article discuss the reason of why we need QUPER model at first, and this article is mainly focus on the real case, we can see the author make some change to let QUPER model can be very suitable for different situation.
+Good: Same as the last article, but this article show us the real case of QUPER model, we can see the author make some change to let QUPER model can be very suitable for different situation just like what I expected in last article.
 That is what I think best.
+This article is better than the last article since this article show us the practice effiency of QUPER.
+And the good for the real case QUPER model is similar with the solution, easy to use and learn, not complex, useful and so on.

-Bad: Too less description of QUPER model itself.
-So I suggest to read this article and the last article together to make full understanding of QUPER model.
+Bad: No bad thing for the QUPER model in the Sony Ericsson case, it's effictive and not complex.

 ———————————————————————————————————————————————————————

 AR4:Regnell, Bjorn, Per Beremark, and Ola Eklundh.
 "A market-driven requirements engineering process: Results from an industrial process improvement programme."
 Requirements Engineering 3.2 (1998): 121-129.

-SUM4: This article mainly describe a specific industrial RE process for packaged software, called REPEAT (Requirements Engineering Process at Telelogic.
+SUM4: This article mainly describe a specific industrial RE process for packaged software, called REPEAT (Requirements Engineering Process at Telelogic).
 REPEAT is a requirements enginnering process which can be used to manage the requirement in the release cycle.And REPEAT is focus on how to select the requirement and also the release planning.
 There are several actors in the REPEAT:

       1. Requirement management group: Manage the requirement and make a decision on which requirement should be developed.
       2. Issuer: A stakeholder which can submit a requirement to the Requirement management group.